 It’s not just the population growth that makes it an active and enticing market, but also the high volume of attractive real estate properties, the diverse cultural offerings, and the fact that it’s a travel destination for national and international travelers.
 With direct transportation access by land, air, and sea, it’s also a central hub for international business, especially from South America.

 Florida’s commercial real estate market receives continual, major investments from global players in China, Canada, Germany, Singapore, Saudi Arabia, and Qatar.
 This substantial influx of capital coinciding with the current economic conditions provides a solid foundation for why South Florida remains a popular place for commercial real estate investments.
-All of these aforementioned factors aggregate to continually make it a hot investment opportunity.
+All of these aforementioned factors aggregate to continually make it a hot commercial real estate investment opportunity.

-Below are the top 7 reasons why South Florida is one of the best commercial real estate markets for investors, including: population & business growth, business incentives, foreign investments, & high yields on investments.
+Below are the top 9 reasons why South Florida is one of the best commercial real estate markets for investors, including: fiscal stability, population & business growth, business incentives, workforce, foreign investments, & high yields on investments.

 As high-tax states such as New York and California continue increasing taxes, regulations, and the overall burden of doing business therein, business-friendly states such as Florida will directly benefit from the capital and population migration thereof.
 This has been and will continue to be a direct boon to commercial real estate within The Sunshine State.”

 – Marcos Puente, Director of Acquisitions @ MMG Equity Parters